rtdany10/erpnext_print_format/README.md

 	<p>Finish</p>			>		<p>Finish</p>
 ```

-Now, we recreate the the whole template in html with the help of bootstrap.
+## Recreate the the whole template in html with the help of bootstrap.
 Here is a basic example of HTML code with bootstrap:
 ```
 <div class="container-fluid">